The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

-\subsection{Evaluation Using Hypercubes}
+\subsubsection{Evaluation Using Hypercubes}

 In this section, we evaluate the trace criterion using cube-shaped data of varying dimensions.
 The observations in such cubic data (or hypercube) are uniformly distributed.
 We used scoring to evaluate the quality of data description that was obtained using the trace criterion bandwidth value.
 The scoring data set consists of 50\% \emph{inlier} observations, which are uniformly distributed inside the training cube and 50\% \emph{outlier} observations which are uniformly distributed outside the cube.
 The points outside the cube lie in a narrow frame, just outside the cube.
 Figure \ref{fig:hypercubes} illustrates the two variables in the training and scoring data.
 The rationale behind creating such a scoring data set is that if the bandwidth value is good, then the data description that is obtained using such a value should be able to discriminate between observations that are inside and observations that are just outside the cube.
 We varied the hypercube dimension from 5 to 40 in increments of 5.
-For each dimension, 50 sets of training and scoring data sets were simulated.
+For each dimension, 25 sets of training and scoring data sets were simulated.
+The width of the frame was 0.25 times the length of the cube.
 We computed the $F_1$ measure for each data set to determine the quality of data description.
-Figure \ref{fig:cube_boxwhisker} shows a box-and-whiskers plot of the $F_1$ measure for various values of data dimension.
+Figure \ref{fig:cube_boxwhisker}a shows a box-and-whiskers plot of the $F_1$ measure for various values of data dimension.
+We observed a similar pattern as in the hypersphere case.
 The $F_1$ measure decreases as the number of variables (the data dimension) increases from 5 to 40.
-Although, the $F_1$ measure is consistently above 0.7 for all simulated data sets across different dimensions, the $F_1$ measure value dropped rapidly with the increase in the the hypercube dimension for the modified mean criterion.
-This observation confirms that bandwidth value that is obtained using the trace criterion provides a much better-quality data description than the modified mean criterion provides.
+For CV, DFN, peak and trace method, the $F_1$ measure is consistently above 0.7 for all simulated data sets across different dimensions.
+While for modified mean method, the $F_1$ measure value dropped rapidly with the increase in the hypercube dimension.
+The SADS method fails to converge to a bandwidth for all dimensions greater than 25.
+This observation confirms that bandwidth values obtained using the trace criterion provide a much better-quality data description than the modified mean and SADS criteria provide.
+Moreover, figure \ref{fig:cube_boxwhisker}b shows that the modified mean and trace methods compute the bandwidth in less time than CV, DFN, peak, and SADS, thus illustrating that the trace criteria is competitive in both accuracy and performance.